 *Most events have a limited number of spots and not all those who register will be guaranteed a spot.
 When tickets for events become available, we will contact members who have registered for Arts Appreciation.
 Tickets will be distributed through a lottery system.

 Once an event has reached capacity, we may have a wait-list.
 For events with a wait list, participants are also chosen through a lottery system.
+You will receive a confirmation email directly from the Education Coordinator, Susana, indicating whether you have been granted a ticket or placed on the wait-list.

 Wednesday